Health Insurance in Uruguay

 Expats living and working in Uruguay can gain access to the public healthcare system if they are in possession of an ID card.
 Visitors, however, will need to pay for their care, whether they opt for the lower-cost public route or for a private facility.

 What is perhaps rather unusual is that access to private medical facilities can be gained through a number of avenues.
 Firstly, of course, one can pay out-of-pocket for care, though be aware that private care in Uruguay tends to be very expensive.
-The second option is of course to invest in a travel insurance or expat healthcare policy.
+The second option is of course to invest in expat travel insurance or international medical insurance policy..

 However, it is the third route that makes Uruguay unusual.
 Private hospitals and clinics in Uruguay operate what is known as a “mutualista” – essentially a medical mutual fund.
 One pays a fixed monthly sum into the programme and then gains discounted access to private medical care as required.